 All of this is done without human intervention.

 All of this is fake and open to exploitation.

-Using automation tools to completely remove the human element is fraught with danger.
+Using automation tools to totally remove the human element is fraught with danger.
 Countless times I’ve watched the same 3 “social media specialists” share the same piece of content at the same time.
-I’ve seen people go missing for days after the link between their platform and account was broken.
+I’ve seen people go missing for days after the link between their platform and account broke.
 Then there’s the off-brand messaging that goes on when algorithms pick up and post the wrong content.

 There is a place for automating social media